 Testing silver with magnets is the quickest test for identifying fake silver.
 Testing silver with an eraser, sound, ice cubes and flame from a lighter is also really fast.

-You’ll know with 99% certainty whether your silver ring, chain, necklace or even cutlery is made of sterling silver, is silver-plated or completely made of fake silver if you combine all five tests.
+You’ll know with 99% certainty whether your silver ring, chain, necklace, bracelet, earrings, watch or even cutlery is made of silver, is silver-plated or completely made of fake silver if you combine all five tests.
 Each test literally takes <1m.

 Testing silver with vinegar is the slowest method because it takes 48h to get the results.